jidongxiao/CSCI1200-DataStructures/lectures/13_problem_solving_I/README.md

 }
 ```

+## 13.3 Mapping Ideas Into Code

+- How are you going to **represent the data**?
+- What structures are **most efficient** and what is **easiest**?
+  _Note: Might be different answers!_
+- Can you **use classes (object-oriented programming)** to organize the data?
+   * What data should be stored and manipulated as a unit?
+   * What information needs to be stored for each object?
+   * What public operations (beyond simple accessors) might be helpful?
+- How can you **divide the problem into units of logic** that will become functions?
+- **Can you reuse any code** you’re previously written?
+Will any of the logic you write now be re-usable?
+- Are you going to use **recursion or iteration?** What information do you need to maintain during the loops or recursive calls and how is it being “carried along”?
+- How effective is your solution?
+Is your solution general?
+- **How is the performance?**
+    * What is the order notation of the number of operations?
+    * Can you now think of better ideas or approaches?
+- **Make notes for yourself about the logic of your code** as you write it.
+These will become your _invariants_; that is, what should be true at the beginning and end of each iteration / recursive call.

-## 13.5 Example: Merge Sort
+## 13.4 Example: Merge Sort

 - In Lecture 12, we finished the implementation of the merge sort function on linked lists, now let's re-visit the merge sort problem and sort vectors.
-- How do we Map Ideas Into Code?
+- How do we **Map Ideas Into Code**?
-- What invariants can we write down within the merge sort and merge functions?
-Which invariants can we test
+- What invariants can we write down within the **merge sort** and **merge** functions?
+Which invariants can we test using assertions?
-using assertions?
 Which ones are too expensive (i.e., will affect the overall performance of the algorithm)?

 ```cpp
 // We split the vector in half, recursively sort each half, and